Tourless/hello-world/README.md

 # hello-world
-git-hub hello-world
+git-hub hello-world.
-I have no clue what I'm doing.
+I have no idea what I'm doing.